danteu/novdso/README.md

 --- stopped by SIGSTOP ---
 ```

-Finally, order to continue the paused process, a SIGCONT has to be raised:
+Finally, in order to continue the paused process, a SIGCONT has to be raised:

 ```bash
 kill -SIGCONT 25215